 Before you purchase an above ground liner, it's critical to understand the different options available on the market.
 There are various forms of above ground pool liners.
 It's essential to choose one that is best for your pool and preferences.
 Below, we'll go over the most popular types of pool liners on the market.

 Beaded pool liners is one of the most common forms of above ground pool liners.
 Beaded pool liners use a “bead” on the edge of the it that fits into a slot on the above ground pool.
 For this reason, beaded pool liners are one of the easiest pool liners to install — you simply slide it into your above ground pool.

 Another common form of above ground liner is a J-hook.
 This sits over the edge of the pool.
 It uses a dense rubber fold to hang onto the edge of the pool.
 This is another type that is extremely easy to install.

 Once you set the J-hook over the edge of the pool, you can install your pool railing around the edges of the pool.

 Many of the pool liners you see on new above ground pools are overlap pool liners.
 Overlap pool liners are very affordable types of pool liners, but they can also be a bit tough to install if you don't have any experience with above ground pools.

 In essence, an overlap type is a less expensive alternative to a J-hook.
 You rest the edges of the vinyl over the pool wall and then use clips to hold it in place.
 If you're looking for a cheap way to line your above ground swimming pool including the pool wall, this is always a decent option.

 UniBead Liners (Universal Bead Liners)

 The last of the popular above ground pool liners that we'll take a look at is UniBead liners.
-As the name suggests, this type of liner can be used with a variety of different above ground pool setups.
+As the name suggests, this type can be used with a variety of different above ground pool setups.

 Manufacturer Specific Liners